 We offer research oriented

-- in-depth one-year disciplinary programmes, with the option for thematic tracks within the discipline;
+- in-depth one-year disciplinary programmes, often with the option for thematic tracks within the discipline;

 - thematic one-year interdisciplinary programmes;

-- summer schools with a strong academic orientation.
+- and summer and winter schools with a strong academic orientation.

 Good education to us means